build your own meta-web

 Each time you run the merge workflow, Claude produces a change summary and a list of review flags — merge decisions or inferred edges that deserve a second look before committing.
 Reading these takes 60 seconds and keeps the graph honest.

-The map never deletes nodes — only adds or updates them.
+The map never deletes nodes automatically — only adds or updates them.
 The file is plain JSON and readable without any tools if you ever want to edit it directly.